API Keys

 Section titled “Using a key”Authenticate API requests with the key as a Bearer token:

-# List accessible sourcescurl -H "Authorization: Bearer dk_your_key_here" \ -H "X-Tenant-ID: your_org_id" \ https://app.querri.com/api/data-api/sources
+# List accessible sourcescurl -H "Authorization: Bearer qk_your_key_here" \ -H "X-Tenant-ID: your_org_id" \ https://app.querri.com/api/v1/sources

-# Get paginated data (access policies applied automatically)curl -H "Authorization: Bearer dk_your_key_here" \ -H "X-Tenant-ID: your_org_id" \ "https://app.querri.com/api/data-api/sources/{source_uuid}/data?page=1&page_size=100"Keys currently support read-only access.
-Write capabilities are planned for a future release.
+# Get paginated data (access policies applied automatically)curl -H "Authorization: Bearer qk_your_key_here" \ -H "X-Tenant-ID: your_org_id" \ "https://app.querri.com/api/v1/sources/{source_uuid}/data?page=1&page_size=100"See the API Reference for the full list of available endpoints.

 Revoking a key